bamorim/expensify-junie/.junie/guidelines.md

 - **Health Checks**: Implement system health endpoints
 - **Logging**: Structured logging for debugging and monitoring

+## Running tasks from packages
+- Never use npx, instead only use installed packages with `pnpm exec`
+- If there is a well defined task in `package.json`, prefer using it with `pnpm run`
+- Never use `npm`, use `pnpm` instead

 # Task Management Guidelines

 ## Task Creation